vals-ai/ioi-agent/README.md

 ### Output

+The final score is printed in `test_agent.py`.
-Results and logs are automatically saved:
+Results are automatically saved to `logs` directory.
-- `logs/` - Execution logs with timestamps
-- `results_tests/` - Detailed evaluation results in JSON format

 ## Available Problems